Personal Injury & Compensation Legal Services

 This is so that you know what your rights are as well as obtaining advice on all the available benefits or lump sum compensation available to you.
 Unfortunately, the insurance company is unable to provide you with legal advice which is why it is important to always obtain independent legal advice.

-One of our experienced lawyers will be able to advise you on your rights and options regarding motor vehicle accidents in Queensland.
+One of our experienced Nambour solicitors will be able to advise you on your rights and options regarding motor vehicle accidents in Queensland.

 As soon as you can after your accident you should make sure to obtain all details of other persons involved in the collision, photographs of any injuries and vehicles involved in the accident.

-Butler McDermott Lawyers generally offer no win no fee payment options to most claims for motor vehicle accident claims.
+Butler McDermott Lawyers Sunshine Coast generally offer no win no fee payment options to most claims for motor vehicle accident claims.
 This means you do not pay for professional fees unless your case is successful.
 No win no fee payment options are there to assist those whose financial circumstances might otherwise deny them access to legal representation.
 We will provide you with documents that provide you with the details of our payment options so that you know exactly what our fee structure is.
-Butler McDermott Lawyers will not be retained as your lawyers until the documents are signed and returned to us.
+Butler McDermott's Sunshine Coast solicitors will not be retained as your lawyers until the documents are signed and returned to us.

 If you are injured and have a current superannuation policy then you may have additional claims to make.
 Many superannuation policies have additional insurance policies attached to them for total and permanent disablement (TPD), partial and permanent disablement and income protection.